This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cream butter and sugars just until smooth.
+- Cream butter and both sugars just until a smooth, thick, uniform paste forms.

 Notes